 If you grew up in the 80s and 90s, Alvin and the Chipmunks was a permanent staple of your TV diet.
-And if you were an Armenian kid growing up in the diaspora, finding out Ross Bagdasarian created your favorite show as a teenager probably blew your mind.
+And if you were an Armenian kid growing up in the diaspora, finding out that someone called Ross Bagdasarian created your favorite show, probably blew your mind.

 But the story behind Bagdasarian and how he created a beloved cartoon which went on to achieve worldwide fame is as much of a good story as the chipmunks themselves.